Bikeman868/Urchin/readme.md

    1. Install the NuGet package for `Urchin.Client`.
    2. In your IoC register a mapping to the `ConfigurationStore` class from the `IConfigurationStore` interface as a singleton.
-Note that if you integrate the `Ioc.Modules` NuGet package into application you can skip this step.
+Note that if you integrate the `Ioc.Modules` NuGet package into your application you can skip this step.
    3. Create a configuration file in JSON format.
 Structure the JSON however you want including different data types, arrays and objects within objects.
-   4. Construct an instance of `Urchin.Client.Sources.FileSource` and initialize it with the location of your file.
+   4. Construct an instance of `Urchin.Client.Sources.FileSource` and initialize it with the location of your JSON configuration file.
 You will have to pass an `IConfigurationStore` instance to the constructor - you can let IoC do this for you!
-You need to keep a reference to the `FileSource` for it to notice config changes.
+You need to keep a reference to the `FileSource` for it to notice configuration file changes.
 When you `Dispose()` of the `FileSource` it will stop watching the configuration file for changes.
    5. Inject `IConfigurationStore` into classes in your application that need access to configuration data.
-   6. Call the `Register<T>()` method of `IConfigurationStore` to get notified of the initial config values, and whenever config changes later.
+   6. Call the `Register<T>()` method of `IConfigurationStore` to get notified of the initial configuration values, and whenever configuration changes later.

 ---